AI supported development with yFiles AI Tools

 }

-For new yFiles projects, the MCP server provides the yfiles-setup-project tool that can initialize a complete yFiles project from scratch.
-This also enables AI agents to use existing structured data (e.g. JSON, CSV, etc.) and create an interactive graph application to visualize the data, making it perfect for quickly prototyping graph-based applications.
+For new yFiles projects, the AI tools enable agents to scaffold full applications from scratch or initialized structured data (e.g. JSON, CSV, etc.) into an interactive graph application to visualize the data.

-• Creates the project structure with proper yFiles integration
+• Create the project structure with proper yFiles integration

 Create a vanilla TypeScript project with yFiles and Vite.